 Stamppot – Netherlands

-Stamppot is a traditional Dutch dish made by mashing potatoes with various vegetables, including cabbage.
-It is commonly served with sausage, and its creamy texture combined with the slight crunch of cabbage makes it a comforting meal during the colder months.
+Stamppot is a Dutch comfort food, a kind of mashing together potatoes with vegetables, often though not exclusively cabbage.
+It is often served alongside a sausage, and its velvety quality and the less-assertive crackle of cabbage makes it one of those dishes that brings comfort in the colder months.

 Bubble and Squeak – United Kingdom

-This British dish is a clever way to use leftover vegetables, often made from potatoes and cabbage.
-The name “Bubble and Squeak” is derived from the sounds the ingredients make while cooking in the pan.
-It’s typically served as a hearty breakfast or a side dish along with meats.
+This British favorite is a brilliant way to use any leftover veg, typically cooking it into potato and cabbage fritters.
+The name “bubble and squeak” derives from the sounds the ingredients make as they fry in a pan.
+It’s most often eaten for a hearty breakfast or as a side with meats.

 Recipe Ideas and Tips